liam-mcgev/langgraph-mock-rag/README.md

 Simple Retrieval-Augmented Generation system built with **LangGraph** and **LangChain**, designed to assist with employee training compliance in a manufacturing setting.
+Built to learn LangGraph and experiment with its functionalities.
+In future would like to experiment with different memory management techniques, parallel tool calls, HITL interuptions to the workflow, and more robust file loading.

 - LangGraph agent flow with conditional routing and tool use
 - Custom tools for querying csv documents